Aircloak/aircloak/README.md

 ## Testing of full system

-It is possible to test the full system including *cloak-core* and *CloakQueryRunner*, but without *mannu-air* and *manny-core*.
+It is possible to test the full system which consists of *web*, *cloak-core*, and *CloakQueryRunner*.
+All other components like *TestServer*, *manny-air*, or *manny-core* are excluded.
 This allows you to test these three components in an almost real setting.
+It allows to run real tasks, so provides a more complete system then just the local test facilities of *CloakQueryRunner*.

 Setting up the environment for local testing consists of the following steps: